Fiserv/Commerce-Hub/docs/Resources/Master-Data/Processor-Response-Details.md

 #### Approval Status

-The below table identifies the valid values of the approval status.
+The below table identifies the valid values of `approvalStatus`.

 | Value | Description |
 |-------|-------------|